Senate Republicans move against ‘nutty’ House member in widening GOP rift

 “The people of her congressional district, it’s their prerogative if they want to abase themselves by voting to elect someone who indulges in anti-Semitic conspiracy theories and all manner of other nonsense.
 But I’ve got no tolerance for people like that,” he told reporters.
 “In terms of the divisions within our party, she’s not even part of the conversation, as far as I’m concerned.”

-Greene, meanwhile, boasted of raising more than $85,000 in the 24 hours following McConnell’s statement late Monday and fired back at the Senate GOP leader on Twitter: “The real cancer for the Republican Party is weak Republicans who only know how to lose gracefully.”
+Greene, meanwhile, boasted of raising more than $85,000 in the 24 hours following McConnell’s statement late Monday and fired back at him on Twitter: “The real cancer for the Republican Party is weak Republicans who only know how to lose gracefully.”

 The debate over the future of the GOP comes a day before House Republicans are scheduled to meet privately to debate whether Cheney (R-Wyo.) — the daughter of a former vice president who has spent a lifetime in Republican politics — can continue in her role as GOP conference chairwoman.